chung-leong/react-seq/doc/manageEvents.md

 arguments (i.e. not objects) are involved due to garbage accumulation concern.
 Handlers bounded to objects can be kept in a [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) hence there is no limit to their number.

+If you're using React-seq in a library and have no need for sophisticated event handling, you can exclude the event manager from your build by setting the environment variable `REACT_APP_SEQ_NO_EM` to 1.